brunchstudio/pytvpaint/docs/usage/rendering.md

     invalid range anyways, then consider using these wrapped functions directly (`george.tv_project_save_sequence` , `george.tv_save_sequence`).
 This also means that you will have to do the range conversions yourself, as shown in the examples above.

+!!!
+Warning

+    Even tough pytvpaint does a pretty good job of correcting the frame ranges for rendering, we're still encountering some weird edge cases where TVPaint will consider the range invalid for seemingly no reason.